Watchable Wildlife - Natural Animal Habitats

 Put All Your Senses to Work

 You can encounter wildlife in Arkansas with senses other than sight.
-"Feel" all that is around you by deepening your awareness of your sense of smell, taste, touch, and hearing, as well as sight.
+"Feel" all that is around you by deepening your environmental awareness and your sense of smell, taste, touch, and hearing.

 - Cup your hands around the back of your ears to amplify natural sounds.